Typically, wildfire season across North America has been from spring to fall (although it varies by region).

 California

-The atmospheric rivers, heavy rains, flooding and increased snowpack reduced the severity of early fires in California this year.
-As of Sept.
-21, California has had 5,474 wildfires, with a total of 257,407 acres burned.
+Atmospheric rivers, heavy rains, flooding and increased snowpack reduced the severity of early fires in California in 2023.

-There have been three firefighter fatalities, one civilian fatality, nine structures damaged and 33 structures reported destroyed.
+There were three firefighter fatalities, one civilian fatality, 19 structures damaged and 52 structures reported destroyed in 2023.
 The three firefighters died on Aug.
-6 after two helicopters collided while fighting a fire in Cabazon, California.
+6, 2023 after two helicopters collided while fighting a fire in Cabazon, California.
 A 71-year-old man was found deceased in the driveway of his home on Aug.
-18 in the Head Fire.
+18, 2023 in the Head Fire.

 You can support CDP’s response to the wildfires by donating to our California Wildfires Recovery Fund.